ABCD-STUDY/nda-abcd-collection-3165/docs/index.md

 (TODO: Audrey Check in with Luci/Michael about new features in updated version of fMRIPrep)

 - New version of [fMRIPrep](https://fmriprep.org/) 23.0.0rc0 year 1 derivatives.
-Special thanks to Thomas Madison, etc.
+For specifics on what has changed since fMRIprep v20.2.0 and fMRIprep 23.0.0rc0, see the change log for the software [here](https://fmriprep.org/en/stable/changes.html).
     - Improved distortion correction
     - Improved bold projection to surface
     - New CIFTI outputs